-Ponds in Woodford have been highlighted by the CWT report as a habitat of medium importance, which should always be retained where possible when land is developed.
+Ponds in Woodford have been highlighted by the CWT report as a habitat of medium importance, which the Neighbourhood Forum is keen to ensure the retention of wherever possible when land is developed.
 The high density of ponds will support breeding populations of the common toad, which is a UK Biodiversity Action Plan species regularly observed in Woodford.
 For example, the report highlights the importance of the Church Lane seasonal pond, which supports red listed herring gull, redwing and fieldfare and amber listed oystercatcher, shell duck, lesser black backed gulls, greylag geese and teal.
 The report observes that the highest density of ponds is found in the Blossoms Lane area and the area to the west of the former aerodrome and the notable dragonflies and damselflies associated with the more open ponds.
 There are records of great crested newts in the north eastern are of the parish and it is likely that a proportion of the ponds will support this species which is of Principle Importance and a European Protected species.
 (14)